Sorry, you need to enable JavaScript to visit this website.

 (For more information on the strategy, see sub-chapter 6.3 and sub-chapter 6.8.)

-A flagship initiative to reach these aims is the Lázár Ervin programme (see sub-chapter 8.4).
+A flagship initiative to reach these aims is the Lázár Ervin programme (see 8.4 Promoting culture and cultural participation).

 Responsible authority for the implementation of the strategy

-As already mentioned, there is no national strategy in relation to creativity and culture.
+As mentioned, there is no national strategy concerning creativity and culture.
 The objectives and sub-objectives relating to the consumption of culture by young people are delegated to the Minister Responsible for Culture.
-Programmes related to youth policy are managed by the State Secretariat for Families, and the Department of Young People of the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium).
-After that, the youth-related programmes have belonged to the Minister without Portfolio Responsible for Families.
+Programmes related to youth policy are managed by the State Secretariat for Higher Education, Vocational and Adult Training, and Youth, and the Department of Young People of the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium).
 Objectives related to community culture are mainly administered by the State Secretariat for Culture (Kultúráért Felelős Államtitkárság).

 Revisions/updates